whisthq/whist/main-webserver/docs/architecture.rst

 Fractal's HTTP server is implemented using the Flask web framework for Python.

-Redis store
+Redis Store
 -----------

 As stated above, the Redis store is the primary communication channel between the HTTP server and the Worker pool.
 Generally, it stores state that needs to be shared across multiple HTTP server or worker processes.
 We can approximately classify all pieces of of state in the Redis store as either server state or task state, where a "task" is a function that the HTTP server wants the worker pool to compute asynchronously on some input.

-Server state
+Server State
 ^^^^^^^^^^^^

 During deployment, Heroku may run Fractal's HTTP server in multiple concurrent processes.
 This allows Heroku to load-balance requests across all available server processes, improving performance at scale.